Nov 01-04, 2018

 - The paper must be original material that has not been previously published in another conference or journal, nor is currently under review by another conference or journal.
 You may submit material presented previously at a workshop without copyrighted proceedings.

-- The submission is limited to eleven (11) pages in the IEEE 8.5" x 11" (US letter size paper) Two-Column Format using 10pt font.
+- The submission is limited to eleven (11) pages in the ACM 8.5" x 11" (US letter size paper) Two-Column Format using 10pt font.
 This page limit applies to all content NOT INCLUDING references, and there is no page limit for references.
 Your paper must print satisfactorily on both Letter paper (8.5"x11") and A4 paper (8.27"x11.69").
 The box containing the text should be no larger than 6.5"x9" (16.5cm x 22.9cm).
-An example of latex template based on pact2017 can be found in: HERE
+Click here for templates in LaTex and Word.

 - Papers are to be submitted for double-blind review.
 Blind reviewing of papers will be done by the program committee, assisted by outside referees.
 Author names as well as hints of identity are to be removed from the submitted paper.